mavens-lab/layered_3d_gaussian_splats/README.md

 ### Run simulation experiments
 Clone the repository from GitHub.
 Each module of the experiments can be obtained in the repository.

+## Hardware dependencies
+We used 4 NVIDIA A40 GPUs for training and simulation experiments.
+For trace collection, we used a PC with an NVIDIA GeForce RTX 4070 Ti GPU and an Intel Core i7 CPU, and a virtual reality headsets (Meta Quest 3).

+## Software dependencies
+The viewer and user viewport collection code can only run on Windows devices with CUDA support.
+We tested on a PC with Windows 10.
+The viewer renders Gaussian splatting in Unity, so Unity must be installed on the device.
+To use the VR headset, Developer Mode must be enabled.
+This requires Meta Quest Link, which can be downloaded from: [https://github.com/clarte53/GaussianSplattingVRViewerUnity](https://www.oculus.com/download_app/?id=1582076955407037).To modify the code to use different path of the 3d scene.
+The code need to be compile again, All simulation code is written in Python and can run on most Linux devices with GPU support.

 ## '/Viewer'
 The code for 3DGS viewer and user viewport trace collection.
 We modified the code from [https://github.com/clarte53/GaussianSplattingVRViewerUnity](https://github.com/clarte53/GaussianSplattingVRViewerUnity).